navin-neu/CuePointGrooveMachine/readme.md

 There are also 5 effects which can be activated on the fly: hard overdrive, cverb, filter sweep, bitcrusher and soft overdrive.
 These can be used to add further variations and dynamics to your performance.
 Finally, a randomizer is also included.
 When activated it will trigger playback from a random cue-point at a rate equal to the cue-point spacing.

 CuePointGrooveMachine was created with the goal of being fast, fun, accessible and simple to use.
 Any MIDI keyboard with a 2 octave range is sufficient to access all of its controls.
 Absolutely no other MIDI info is needed.
+In addition to being simple to use, care was also taken to keep the patch simple to read and understand.

 A quick video demo can be found [here](https://youtu.be/YxlrMwZb4fg).